Learning Landmarks Motion from Speech for Speaker-Agnostic 3D Talking Heads Generation: Conclusions

 \section{Conclusions}

-In this paper, we presented a novel approach for generating 3D talking heads from raw audio inputs.
-Our experimental findings indicate that landmarks motion suffices to effectively encode speech movements, and that training two separate models to disentangle such motions from mesh vertices motion results in improved realism and lip movement accuracy.
-However, the generation of 3D facial animations poses an ethical dilemma.
-Fabricating a false narrative using generated 3D faces can be perilous and have both intentional and unintentional consequences for individuals and society as a whole.
-We emphasize that technology is inherently human-centered and, therefore, it is crucial to consider the social and psychological impacts of such technology.
+In this paper, we have introduced a new approach for generating 3D talking heads based on raw audio inputs.
+Our experimental results indicate that capturing the motion of facial landmarks is sufficient to effectively represent speech movements.
+Additionally, training two separate models to separate this motion from the movement of mesh vertices leads to improved realism and accuracy in lip movements.
+However, the generation of 3D facial animations raises ethical concerns.
+Creating fabricated narratives using generated 3D faces can be risky and have both intentional and unintentional consequences for individuals and society as a whole.
+It is important to emphasize that technology should always prioritize human-centered considerations.
+Therefore, it is crucial to carefully consider the social and psychological impacts of such technology.